chriskhanhtran/bert-extractive-summarization/README.md

 financially healthier company.
 The company has been renting cars since 1918, when it set up shop with a dozen Ford Model Ts, and has survived the Great Depression, the virtual halt of US auto production during World War II and numerous oil price shocks.
-"The impact of Covid-19 on travel demand was sudden and dramatic, causing an abrupt decline in the company\'s revenue and future bookings," said the company's statement.
+"The impact of Covid-19 on travel demand was sudden and dramatic, causing an abrupt decline in the company's revenue and future bookings," said the company's statement.
 ```